GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 The `HdyComboRow:selected-index` property has been renamed to [property@Adw.ComboRow:selected], matching [class@Gtk.DropDown].

+### Adapt to [class@Adw.PreferencesGroup] API Changes

+`HdyPreferencesGroup:use-markup` has been removed, the labels always use markup now.

 ### Stop Creating `HdyEnumValueObject` Instances

 [class@Adw.EnumValueObject] can no longer be manually created and is only